 This downloadable eBook collection of fiction and nonfiction titles is curated from North Carolina publishers who encourage you to see what's in season, learn something local, and find something novel!

 Stream a variety of content created and distributed through PBS.
 Series include Frontline, American Experience, Nova, and Masterpiece Theater.

 This resource includes research and independent opinions on thousands of mutual funds, stocks, and ETFs.

 Find eBooks, videos, and guides to thousands of medical conditions or search by condition to access reliable wellness information.

 Access news content from many national and international newspapers, news wires, and selected news magazines.

 We also offer access to Ancestry Library Edition for those who are interested in genealogy and family history.
-NOTE: You can only access this resource if you're working from one of our public access computers at any of our Appalachian Regional Library locations.

 If you're working on genealogy research from home, you can access resources available through Heritage Quest any time.

 Visit NCpedia.org, a wealthy collection of valuable knowledge for all things North Carolina.

 Explore local and national data pools available through the US Census Bureau.